 The immigrants under CEC are seen as valuable assets by the government of Canada.
 They contribute economically and culturally to the development of the country.
 The Canadian government recognizes such candidates and invites them to apply for permanent residency.

-Note: CEC candidates can settle anywhere in Canada except the province of Quebec.
+Second, note that CEC candidates can settle anywhere in Canada except the province of Quebec.
 The province runs its own skilled worker program known as QSWP.
 If you want to live in Quebec, you need to apply directly to the province.

 - Minimum skilled work experience of 1 year (within last 3 years of application)